mchaput/whoosh/docs/source/highlight.rst

 .. rubric:: Footnotes

 .. [#f1]
-    Other systems, such as Lucne, can use term vectors to highlight text without retokenizing it.
+    Some search systems, such as Lucene, can use term vectors to highlight text without retokenizing it.
 In my tests I found that using a Position/Character term vector didn't give any speed improvement in Whoosh over retokenizing the text.
 This probably needs further investigation.

 Usage